 Interesting in finding out more about the Shih Tzu puppies for sale in our store?
 Check out our available puppies page to see all of our precious Shih Tzu puppies for sale!

 The Yorkshire Terrier is the 6th favorite breed in America and for good reason!
 These pint-sized pups are as feisty as they are lovable and they have a very interesting past.
 Read along as we increase your breed knowledge with these fun facts about the Yorkshire Terrier!
-Here at Petland, we always have Yorkie puppies for sale!
+Here at Petland Naperville, we always have Yorkie puppies for sale in illinois!

 1. Yorkies Were One of the First Registered Breeds in the AKC